kbaseIncubator/enigma_metal_campaign/README.md

 ## Arbitrary metadata entries

 Any object may contain additional metadata entries for table, rows or columns.
-Such entries can use any combination of Entity and Property names, except:
+Such entries can use any combination of Category and Property names, except:

 - Measurement.ValueType;